Skip to content

 How to keep track of project decisions made in different meetings and channels

-Overshow captures your meetings and screen, indexes your project documents, and lets you ask a direct question to recover a decision — returning a grounded answer with when it was made and the reasoning quoted.
+Overshow captures your meetings and screen, indexes your project documents, and lets you ask a direct question to recover a decision, returning a grounded answer with when it was made and the reasoning quoted.

-What operations and delivery leads use Overshow for
+What operations and delivery leads use Overshow for.

-A tool to find previous discussions about this client or project without digging everywhere
+Find previous discussions about this client or project without digging everywhere

 Overshow searches across your transcribed calls, indexed documents and the text on your screen together, fusing them into one ranked answer for a project or client name.